derekphilipau/musefully/README.md

 1. Load environment variables from `.env.local`
 2. Ask if you want to proceed with the import
-3. Ask if you want to import the collections index (all records)
+3. Ask if you want to import the art index (all records)
 4. Ask if you want to import the content index (all records)
 5. Ask if you want to update dominant colors.
 This will only update colors for images which haven't already been analyzed.
 6. Ask if you want to update RSS feeds to the content index.